Go Back

 IMPORTANT NOTICE:

-If you had a ticket for Friday the 13 through the Vancouver Opera Voices series, your ticket is still valid for Friday September 19.
+If you already purchased a ticket for Saturday June 14, your ticket is valid for Saturday September 20.

-Richard Wolfe - Pi Theatre Artistic Director
+Richard Wolfe - Pi Theatre Artistic Director.

 ___________________